Advanzity/syn-watch/README.md

 # Synapse update notifier

-A synapse update notifier automatically notifies you of a synapse update
+A synapse update notifier automatically notifies you of a synapse update using discord webhooks

 ## Authors